droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 Learning steps to develop a Droonga plugin by yourself.

-This page focus on Adapter plugin.
+This page focuses on the adaption phase for Droonga plugins.
-At the last, wraps up them to make a small practical adapter.
+At the last, wraps up them to make a small practical plugin for the adaption phase.

 ## Precondition

-* You must complete [tutorial][].
+* You must complete the [basic tutorial][].

 ## Adapter for incoming messages